Tunelyzer

 Custom fields, arranged how you like.

 Track, fuel, ET, 60-ft, tune notes, knock zero, pulse modifier — every log carries fields you define.
 Add a field, rename it, change its type, hide it, delete it.
 Reorder by drag.
 The card is yours.
-Tune name auto-populates from the .dlz on import so you never type it.
+Tune name auto-populates on import so you never type it.

 • Field types: text, numbers, dates, dropdowns